-Educational services: Continued education while at Desert Hills is a very important part of the treatment program.
+Educational services: Continued education while at our treatment center is a very important part of treatment.
 The school provides our patients with a positive, safe, and individualized place to learn and grow.
 All teachers communicate weekly with the treatment team, assuring consistency in the individual goals set for each student.

 Additional services that are available depending upon specific patient needs include:

 - Red rocks

 - Services for deaf and hard of hearing patients (administered by deaf therapists and other mental health technicians that are trained in American Sign Language)